 Before buying a ceiling fan, it is essential to note the size of the area you are cooling down to select the proper size in terms of length and height of the ceiling fan.

 The appropriate location should also be considered to get the maximum benefits of a ceiling fan.
 Selecting the right features should also make the ceiling fan easier and more efficient.

 Common Features: Different speed settings, remote control, air filtration system, timer

-What We Like: They are quiet, portability, bladeless fan option, compact design, safe to use around pets and children
+PROS: They are quiet, portable, bladeless fan option, compact design, and safe to use around pets and children.

 3. Pedestal Fans